concordion/concordion/README.md

 ===============

 This is an experimental fork of the [Concordion project](https://github.com/concordion/concordion) with a parallel Concordion runner.
 This may or may not make it into Concordion core, or it may be implemented as a Concordion extension.
 For now, it's not recommended for production usage.
 The TODO.txt file contains some notes on actions needed to make it more production-worthy.
-Please post a comment if you want to be involved in moving this forward.
+Please post a comment if you want to be involved in moving this forward, or if you find any issues with it.

 Overview
 --------
-There are 2 main ways to run Concordion in parallel:
+There are 2 ways to run Concordion in parallel:

 1. Run all of the JUnit tests in parallel, for example using JUnit's ParallelComputer, features in your build tool (eg. Ant, Maven, Gradle), or by running multiple suites in your CI server.
 Should you wish to create Concordion index pages to collate the results, you will need to create these yourself (there is no support in Concordion currently to collate these into a summary page - though contributions are welcome!)
-2. If using the concordion:run command to create a test suite of your Concordion specifications, this runner will dynamically allocate specifications to a thread pool and update the index pages with annotated (green/red/grey) results once the child specifications are complete.
+2. Use this runner, which will submit a task to the thread pool to run each specification launched using [concordion:run](http://concordion.org/Tutorial.html#concordion:run) and update the index pages with annotated (green/red/grey) results once the tasks have completed.

 Usage
 -----